enjofaes/starter-blog/content/post/industry-playing-field/index.md

 ---
 title: 'My first blog'
-subtitle: 'Create a beautiful, simple website in under 10 minutes :rocket:'
+subtitle: 'Create a beautifully simple website in under 10 minutes :rocket:'
-summary: 'Create a beautiful, simple website in under 10 minutes :rocket:'
+summary: TBH, it takes some more time to change all the content.
+But the site is created in under 10 min.
 authors:
 - admin
 tags: